 The Greens were among the organisers and were well-represented at the local events and in Sydney.
 We met Greens from all over New South Wales.
 We also kept seeing the distinctive placards produced by the Wollongong organisers, scattered throughout this huge and peaceful crowd.
 See more pictures on Facebook!

 There is a lot going on.
 You can join in to support a cause, learn about issues, or support relevant organisations.

 See the list of forthcoming events supported by NSW Greens .

 Then think about becoming a member of The Greens (NSW).

-Then please contact Cath, our convenor (email: Illawarragreens [AT] gmail.com).
-For information on membership, email Stephen.
+Then please contact Stephen, our convenor (email: Illawarragreens [AT] gmail.com).